-Demonstrated energy savings are not required to be provided for a compliance option software enhancement.
+Demonstrated energy savings are not a required CASE Report element for a compliance option software enhancement.
 Appendix D provides information on the current 2019 compliance modeling of AWHPs, development of the proposed modeling methodology, and the energy impacts of the proposed AWHP software modification.
-Results are briefly summarized here based on the proposed savings methodology.
+Results are briefly summarized here based on the Appendix D proposed savings methodology.